Information on the National Vaccine Injury Compensation Program (VICP)

 How Our Vaccine Lawyers Can Help You

 The attorneys in the Medical Sciences Division of Ramos Law have been fighting for the rights of injury victims for nearly a quarter-century and they stand ready to fight for you.
-Emergency medical physician and attorney Dr. Joseph Ramos and the expert vaccine injury team at Ramos Law are dedicated to helping victims receive the compensation they deserve.
+Emergency medical physician and attorney Dr. Joseph Ramos and the expert vaccine injury team at our personal injury law firm in Colorado and Arizona are dedicated to helping victims receive the compensation they deserve.
 We have the skills and experience to help you navigate the complex claims process.

 What Vaccines are Covered by the VICP?